McDonald's Failed To Protect Workers Against Violent Customers, Lawsuit Says

 "They and their coworkers face a daily risk of violence while at work," the lawsuit says, accusing McDonald's and its Chicago-area franchisees of being "negligent in failing to protect their workers from this risk."

+In a statement, McDonald's said it "takes seriously its responsibility to provide and foster a safe working environment for our employees, and along with our franchisees, continue to make investments in training programs that uphold safe environments for customers and crew members.
+In addition to training, McDonald's maintains stringent policies against violence in our restaurants."

-The company in August announced a new anti-harassment and safe-workplace training program for U.S. workers following a wave of allegations of sexual harassment of female workers.
+The fast-food chain in August announced a new anti-harassment and safe-workplace training program for U.S. workers following a wave of allegations of sexual harassment of female workers.
 McDonald's last week said it rolled out the program to all corporate-owned restaurants and was "encouraged" by the progress getting franchisees to implement it.

 More than 90% of McDonald's restaurants around the world are owned by franchisees, and Thursday's case is the latest attempt by workers and labor groups to hold McDonald's accountable for what happens inside its franchise stores.
 The workers named in the case are employed at both corporate-owned and franchise locations and have the backing of the labor group Fight for $15.